CREtech Special Report: Industry Leaders Talk Brass Tacks

 The executives see competent personnel and a willingness to experiment with new technologies over simply adopting the latest proptech as the key to achieving sustainability goals.
 “Take the technology, model it, and see what works; if you don’t have the wherewithal to throw an idea on the table, nothing is ever going to move the needle,” Myers advised.

 At the same time, there are some solutions that should be avoided outright.
-Data links can overcomplicate any attempts at monitoring and modeling energy efficiency, while AI is best used as an assistant to the goals of sustainability teams, and not an outright replacement for them.
-“If anyone tries to sell you a data link right now, run from that solution,” cautioned Jennifer Nuckles, CEO of R-Zero.
+Data lakes can overcomplicate any attempts at monitoring and modeling energy efficiency, while AI is best used as an assistant to the goals of sustainability teams, and not an outright replacement for them.
+“If anyone tries to sell you a data lake right now, run from that solution,” cautioned Jennifer Nuckles, CEO of R-Zero.
 “It’s frustrating to the CRE owner when you have to deal with 26 different vendors.”

 If possible, stakeholders would do well to develop their sustainability-oriented tech stacks in-house.
 “We like the idea of a walled garden, but you need something that is completely open source,” Pearce said.
 “Companies that went big on those are finding that they have to rebuild.”